There’s probably a good chance you listen to music while you’re on your computer or even just lounging around the house, right?

 - Website: RadioEarn.com

 Listening to music and getting paid is entirely possible, as you can see, however, don’t expect to retire doing it.
-At best, maybe $5+ an hour if you stick with it.
+At best, maybe $5+ a month if you stick with it.

 As one of the many ways to make money online in somewhat of a fun way, I only recommend this route only if you love listening to no-name music and like writing reviews.
 It does get old after a while, but hey, it’s still money, right?